 1. Practice analytics in Monitor per student

 On the page Monitor, you can find information about the activity of your students.
-On the first tab, under “Students”, you can see how many students are invited, registered and active in the course.
+On the first tab, under “Students”, you can see how many students are invited, registered, and active in the course.
 You can also see how much progress the students have made; this is a percentage of the completed lessons versus the total amount of lessons in your course.

-You cannot see which specific lessons the students have completed, only their progress on the entire course.
+In this overview, you cannot see which specific lessons the students have completed, only their progress on the entire course.
 Formative tests are a good way to see which subjects could use some extra attention in class.

 2. Practice analytics in Monitor per subject